 The course has had a complete overhaul and is designed to get you on your way to doing archery properly.
 Get a real taste for archery!

 Please note that younger children (perhaps 13 years or younger) must be willing to stop and listen to the instructors during the class.
-We’ve had young students who just want to do archery for fun – that’s fine, but the course isn’t just 3 hours of flinging arrows down the field; it includes teaching and discussion, and requires some concentration and engagement.
-If your child just wants to have a bit of fun then you are very welcome to bring them back on Saturdays & Sundays afternoons; if they really want to learn then the Beginner’s course is for them!
+We’ve had young students who just want to do archery for fun – that’s fine, but the course isn’t just 3 hours of flinging arrows down the field each day; it includes teaching and discussion, and requires some concentration and engagement.
+If your child just wants to have a bit of fun then you are very welcome to bring them back during our regular practice sessions; if they really want to learn then the Beginner’s course is for them!

 The Beginners Course runs over 2 Saturday mornings from 10:00am to 1:00pm.